Libero logo

 LIBERATING FOOTBALL TRAVEL

-Folded in 1967, the Glasgow club Third Lanark are being revived by a small group of enthusiasts who host a fund-raising gala dinner on June 13.
+Folded in 1967, the Glasgow club Third Lanark have been revived by a small group of enthusiasts who put on all kinds of public events to keep their memory alive.
 Peterjon Cresswell speaks to the man behind the red resurrection, Pat McGeady.

 At a pretty public park hidden down a quiet street in a residential neighbourhood behind Scotland’s national stadium of Hampden Park, a strange symbol is embedded into the concrete by the main entrance.
 Circular in shape with a mystical number ‘3’ in the middle, it looks like the kind of thing that would attract a passing alien spaceship to land in south Glasgow.